fangtingliu/mobile-quizbot/README.md

 # quizBot

-quizBot is an hybrid mobil app that user can take fun quizzes.
+quizBot is a hybrid mobil app that user can take fun quizzes.